ianbeard0159/RPG_Project/README.md

 # RPG_Project
 Class project for ISIT 320

+# Database Update
+I realized that the names for characters, enemys, modifiers, and supports should be unique.
+I'll update the database initializer with the next push, but if you've already made the database, please run these querys on the database:

+ALTER TABLE characters ADD UNIQUE (char_name);
+ALTER TABLE enemys ADD UNIQUE (enemy_name);
+ALTER TABLE modifiers ADD UNIQUE (modifier_name);
+ALTER TABLE supports ADD UNIQUE (support_name);

-#Creating a .env file
+# Creating a .env file
 It only needs 4 lines:

-DB_HOST="(A host name, probably localhost unless you're being fancy)" DB_USER="(a username to access the database with)" DB_PASS="(the password for the aforementioned user)" DB_PORT="(The port the database is listening on, Mine is using 3306)"
+DB_HOST="(A host name, probably localhost unless you're being fancy)"
+DB_USER="(a username to access the database with)"
+DB_PASS="(the password for the aforementioned user)"
+DB_PORT="(The port the database is listening on, Mine is using 3306)"

+# Google Doc Links

 Links to the Google Docs version of the word documents in the /Documents directory are provided below.